ZevProg/C-Matrix-Calculator/README.md

 # C-Matrix-Calculator
-Basic matrix calculator from OOP course in C++
+Basic matrix calculator from OOP course in C++ using operator overloading